MEI travel banner

 Recommended: Cruise Power Strip with USB Outlets – Non Surge Protection & Ship Approved (verify price here)

-A new cruise accessory I’ve found is smaller travel size power cube which includes a USB-C plug.
+A new cruise accessory I’ve found is a smaller travel size power cube which includes a USB-C plug.
+I’ve been using this compact multi-plug outlet for a few months and even love it for hotel rooms.

 Recommended: No-surge power bar cube with 6 outlets (check 5* amazon reviews)